tenseoverflow/hen.ee/_posts/2021-07-15-searx-guide.md

 <pre><code>$ sudo ln -s /etc/nginx/sites-available/searx.conf /etc/nginx/sites-enabled/searx.conf</code></pre>

 Also create an HTTPS certificate using either `certbot` or use your SSL certificate.
-Learn more about creating a certificate with certbot <a href="https://landchad.net/certbot.html">here</a>.
+Learn more about <a href="https://landchad.net/certbot.html">creating a certificate with Certbot</a>.

 If you have done that you can now restart Nginx and Uwsgi.